This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be given fluids through an IV if you have lost a large amount of blood.
 Fluids may be given to keep your blood pressure normal.
 An IV is a tube placed into your vein.

-Caregivers may use a fetal monitor to check your baby's heartbeat.
+Healthcare providers may use a fetal monitor to check your baby's heartbeat.
 You may need to keep the monitor on at all times.
-You may also only need to wear the monitor when your caregiver feels it is needed.
+You may also only need to wear the monitor when your healthcare provider feels it is needed.

 - Tocolytics: Tocolytics are given to stop contractions if your baby is not ready to be born.
 Contractions are when the muscles of your uterus tighten and loosen.

 - Steroids: Steroids may be given if you need to deliver your baby earlier than expected.
 These medicines help your baby's lungs to mature and prevent breathing problems after he is born.

 - Antibiotics: Antibiotics may be given to help treat or prevent an infection caused by bacteria.
 Antibiotics may be needed if you have an infection in your uterus.